 The kit can control multiple motors simultaneously.
 One Motor Board can control up to two motors.

-If there is only one motor board connected, you can use
+If there is exactly one motor board attached to your robot, it can be

-This board object has attributes for each of the motors connected to it, named
+This board object has an array containing the motors connected to it,

 1 inclusive, where

 1 is maximum speed in one direction,

 -1 is maximum speed in the

 0 causes the motor to brake.

 These values can also be read back:

 my_motor_board.motors.power >>> 1 my_motor_board.motors.power >>> -1